zbunde/text-centering/README.md

 Create a class that will iterate through all of the .txt files in the data directory, center them, and save the centered text to a file named `<original filename>_centered.txt` in the `output` directory.

+# Further Practice

+This warmup can be completed mulitple times to increqse your comfort level with the material.
+To work on this from scratch, you can:
+1. Add an upstream remote that points to the original repo `git remote add upstream git@github.com:gSchool/text-centering.git`
+1. Fetch the latest from the upstream remote using `git fecth upstream`
+1. Create a new branch from the master branch of the upstream remote `git checkout -b v2 upstream/master`
+1. Implement specs and code
+1. Push using `git push -u origin v2`

+Each time you do the exercise, create a new branch.
+For example the 3rd time you do the exercise the branch name will be v3 instead of v2.